meAnirban/meAnirban.github.io/_pages/about.md

 Hi there, I'm Anirban!
-I'm an experienced data scientist (~3 yrs) passionate about using machine learning and deep learning for real-world delivery and impact.
+I'm an experienced data scientist and engineer (~3.5 yrs) passionate about using machine learning and deep learning for real-world delivery and impact.

-need to add more
+Currently in Transunion CIBIL as a senior data scientist, working with credit data.

 This website is powered by <a href="http://jekyllrb.com">Jekyll</a> & Github Pages, which were surprisingly pretty simple to use.
 The theme is